Gellért Baths: Pools and treatments

 Gellért Spa is famous for its main hall with gallery and glass roof, built in Art-Nouveau style.

-The current bath complex and hotel was opened in 1918 and was expanded in 1927 and 1934 with an artificial wave pool and with a bubble bath.
+The current bath complex and hotel was opened in 1918 and was expanded in 1927 with an outdoor artificial wave pool and in 1934 with a thermal bath under a glass dome, located in the hotel's former winter garden.

 The complex also includes saunas and plunge pools (segregated by gender), an open-air swimming pool which can create artificial waves every 30 minutes and an effervescent swimming pool.
 A Finnish sauna with cold pool is also enclosed within the complex.
 Masseuse services are available.

 The Gellért Baths were originally separated for ladies and men.
 Starting in January 2013, all pools are mixed gendered, although it still has two different sections.

 Gellért Baths also offer a range of medical services.
 Towels and swimsuits may be bought in the Spa (renting is no longer allowed following measures against the COVID-19 pandemic).
 On holidays and at weekends the entrance fee is higher than on workdays.

-In June 2014, the prices were between 4900 and 5100 HUF.
-Massage is charged extra (4400 HUF for a basic massage).
-(Current prices: see external link below.)
+Indoors, there are four medical pools all 1.2m deep and 70sqm (kept between 35 and 40 degrees Celsius), two plunge pools, two underwater traction pools, a 246sqm swimming pool (27 degrees Celsius), and a warm sitting pool.
+Outside there is a 500sqm wave pool, a warm sitting pool and a plunge pool.